Menu

 Haley Rabago Callahan

 Born and raised on Maui, Haley is passionate about offering culturally relevant and holistic birth services to our unique island community, as well as support for all pregnancy experiences and family structures.
 Her greatest teachers over the years have been aunties and tutu, birthworkers, indigenous practitioners, and—above all—her own children.
-She is DONA-trained and experienced.
+She is DONA-trained and experienced Doula.

 Wyonette Wallett